wp-plugins/addfunc-mobile-detect/readme.txt

 == Screenshots ==

 1. Set the URL to your mobile website and activate.
 The URI of your desktop website should be automatically populated, but if for whatever reason you need to change it just enter it into the appropriate field.
-This page also serves as a reference for the shortcodes included.
+Yon may choose not to redirect mobile devices to any of the basic parts of WordPress — the Front page (static), Pages, the "Home" page (blog posts page), Posts, Attachments, Authors, Categories, Dates, Tags and search results.
+The options page also serves as a reference for the shortcodes that are automatically generated.

 2. An optional widget also generates a link to your mobile website.
 The link displays only on mobile devices.